 - Funds provide a stipend to an undergraduate student as a summer research fellow.
 The student will be paid $3,200 in four installments.

-- For funding for supplies, please see the campus Faculty Research Mini Grant.
+- Additional project expenses are the responsibility of the faculty member.
+For funding for supplies, please see the campus Faculty Research Mini Grant.

 The following sections are required:

 - Lay abstract - A brief summary of your research project written for members of the public rather than researchers or professionals.
 It should be written in plain English, avoid the use of jargon or acronyms and include an explanation of any technical terms.

 - Expected contribution/role the student will have on the proposed project.